pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-rail.md

 ## Cost

 I know most of you would be wondering how much would this adventure cost?
 It's actually not that bad.
-I booked the regular coach class seats and they are super comfortable.
+I booked the regular coach class seats and they were super comfortable.
 Here is the price breakdown:

 * First Leg, **Emeryville, CA --> Salt Lake City, UT**.
 Cost: $78, Journey time: 17Hrs
 * Second Leg, **Salt Lake City, UT --> Denver, CO**.
 Cost: $72, Journey time: 16Hrs